hashicorp/terraform-provider-aws/website/docs/r/datasync_location_s3.html.markdown

 * `s3_bucket_arn` - (Required) Amazon Resource Name (ARN) of the S3 Bucket.
 * `s3_config` - (Required) Configuration block containing information for connecting to S3.
+* `s3_storage_class` - (Optional) The Amazon S3 storage class that you want to store your files in when this location is used as a task destination.
+[Valid values](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html#using-storage-classes)
 * `subdirectory` - (Required) Prefix to perform actions as source or destination.
 * `tags` - (Optional) Key-value pairs of resource tags to assign to the DataSync Location.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.